sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

 	}
 }
 ```
 This is essentially a subrouter that directs messages coming into this module to the proper handler for the message.
-At the moment, we only have one Msg/Handler.
+At the moment, there is only one `Msg`/`Handler`.

-In the same file, we define the function `handleMsgSetName`.
+Now, you need to handle the actual logic for handling message in `handleMsgSetName`.

 ```go
 // Handle MsgSetName